 Tacos!

-forever.
+What a useful program!
+It simply prints Tacos! forever.
 You'll notice, though, that you never get returned to the prompt, because the CLI is stuck in the execution of the program.
-We want to halt the execution of the program, and return to the prompt.
-Control-C
+When you want to halt the execution of the program and return to the prompt, Ctrl+C to the rescue - hold down the control key and press "C".

 infinite-tacos.rb:2:in `write': Interrupt

-And, we should be back at the prompt.
+The program will stop and you should be back at the prompt.

-Working with Gitpod
+Working with Github Codespaces

-The first thing is getting files to/from Gitpod from your actual computer.
+The first thing is getting files to/from Codespaces from your actual computer.
 You won't have to do this very often in this course, because almost everything will be provided to you via a GitHub repository.
 But occasionally you might want to upload your own image or CSV file, or download some output created.
 Fortunately, doing so is very straightforward.
 To download a file, simply right-click on it in Explorer and choose Download.
 To upload a file, right-click a folder in Explorer, and select Upload.
-Try it now – upload an image from your computer to the images
+Try it now – upload an image from your computer to the images sub-folder.